-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities that the Council can access at the measurement date - Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3 unobservable inputs for the asset or liability x.
-Financial Instruments Financial Liabilities and carried at their amortised cost.
+Financial liabilities are recognised in the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured at fair value and carried at their amortised cost.
 Annual charges to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement for interest payable are based on the carrying amount of the liability, multiplied by the effective rate of interest for the instrument.
 The effective interest rate is the rate that exactly discounts estimated future cash payments over the life of the instrument to the amount at which it was originally recognised.